 1. Exploring the Ihlara Valley

-The Ihlara Valley is known as one of the best hiking spots in Turkey.
+The Ihlara Valley is known as one of the best hiking spots in Turkey and with that one of the best experiences and things to do in Cappadocia.
 The valley is actually 14 kilometers long canyon and 100 meters deep.
 You can either start your hike from the Selime village and its monastery or you decide to walk down 350 steps on the other side of the Ihlara Valley.
 There are also two other, smaller entrances in between – one of them can be reach by car (Bellisirma village / entrance).

 The whole canyon is green because of the lovely Melendiz stream, what makes it a nice place to hike.